 Together We Have Made Tampa Bay one of the Top Recycling Regions in Florida

 Local governments across Tampa Bay have teamed up to improve recycling efforts in the region.
-No matter which Tampa Bay area community you call home, all residential recycling programs throughout Hillsborough and Pinellas counties now recycle the same items but we all also face the same challenge of contamination – attempting to recycle soiled items or materials our programs don’t accept.
+Recycling rules vary by jurisdiction based on collection and processing capabilities so please check with your local recycling service provider to ensure you are recycling correctly and helping our region avoid the common challenge of contamination - attempting to recycle soiled items or materials our programs don't accept.

 Whether you have been recycling for decades or just started, it’s worth taking a second look to make sure you are recycling correctly.
 Recycling technology and processes change over time, so recycling program rules change, too.